Boavizta/BoAmps/tools/json_generator/bash/README.md

 The `gen_form.sh` script creates a text form with the appropriate BoAmps fields, automatically populated with your input data.

+1. Insert your own input data (e.g Codecarbon CSV file)
+2. Customize the config_file (boamps_auto_prefill_codecarbon.csv) if necessary (if you're input data is not at the codecarbon report format)
+3. Customize the fields_config (to detail how many algorithms, data, measure etc you want to describe in your report)
+4. Run the script :

 **Usage:**
 ```bash
 ./scripts/gen_form.sh -a <config_file> <fields_config> <input_data> <line_number> > <output_form>